coldmayo/40kAI/README.md

 5. Fight Phase
     - Close combat between engaged units is resolved

 Before the game is played, a deployment card is drawn at random.
-These cards determine where the players can place their units on the board.<br>
+These cards determine where the players can place their units on the board.
+The ones currently available are:
+- Search and Destroy
+- Hammer and Anvil
+- Dawn of War

 The only mission available is Only War and the Victory Conditions are described below:
 - Major Victory: